What is the thinking behind ACC National Capital Region’s Sponsorship Program?

-- In 2018, we will again hold an event with marketing and business development representatives from our sponsor firms to discuss ways in which our sponsor firms can use these opportunities to their best advantage.
+- In 2019, we will again hold an event with marketing and business development representatives and lawyers from our sponsor firms to discuss ways in which our sponsor firms can use these opportunities to their best advantage.

 At bottom, business development is all about relationships.
 While we cannot promise you a new client or a new matter, ACC NCR sponsorship gives you the platform to make, develop and nurture the relationships that are essential to business development.

 What happens after we are selected as a sponsor in terms of our getting on the CLE calendar?

 After sponsors are selected, we will be in touch to discuss programs and solicit your ideas for CLE topics and/or any information you can provide about the area(s) you may want to present on.
 The more information you can provide up-front, the better.
 Our calendar evolves over the course of the year and is influenced by current events and developments, and suggestions we receive from our volunteer leaders, members and sponsors.
 ACC NCR works collaboratively with all sponsors to develop programs and refine CLE topics.
 See our Sponsor Guidelines for more details on the program development process.